shaikhsirajudin/Notes/Latest/html5.md

 We can performance using

-- High Resolution Time API
+- High Resolution Time API:
 The High resultion time API gives you the opportunity to measure time with sub-millisecond accuracy.
 This is great for measuring operations and calculations.

--User Timing
+- User Timing:
 If you are using this API then High Resolution Time API pay OFF.
 In this API we have a simple interface available to create timing boundaries inside your code giving you an easy way to measure at a high resolution how your application performs.

-- Navigation Timing API
+- Navigation Timing API:
 The page load time can be measure by using it, you can find out how the user navigated to your page and are able to respond to custom events related to the page load lifecycle.

--Page Visibility API
+- Page Visibility API:
 If you want your page to behave differently when it isnt the active tab in the broswer e.g. pause music or video etc.
 This API allow you to respond to changes in the page's visibility based on the tab state.

-- Web Workers
+- Web Workers:
 In this you have a chance to get huge performance gains by using different threads in the browser.
 When you create a web worker, the execution context is in an entirely separate thread in the browser.
 These extra threads are completely independent of the UI thread.

 # Security and Privacy
 One of the most basic attacks on a website is the cross-site scripting attach where foreign scripts are introduced into a page that compromises the security of a web application.
 To mitigate these attacks.

-- Content Security Policy
+- Content Security Policy:
 It allows you to create a whitelist for sources of a page including scripts and styles.

-- Referrer Policy
+- Referrer Policy:
 It gives you tighter control over the amount of data that's transmitted through the HTTP refferrer.

-- Web Cryptography API
+- Web Cryptography API:
 This API provides a way to encrypt and decript datta entirely on the client.

 # Miscellaneous API